xiesz69/userbot/README.md

 - Media support up to 50MB
 - Copy & forward mode
 - No watermark
-- Smart auto‑reply assistant with anti‑spam & notifications
+- A smart auto-reply assistant with keywords and catalogues

 ---